-John Doe’s unique flavor profile is a breath of fresh air, but it takes some skill to cultivate this awesome strain to its full potential.
-If you’re up for the challenge you could reap some big rewards.
+John Doe’s unique flavor profile is a breath of fresh air, but it takes some skill to cultivate this strain to its full potential.
+Those up for the challenge can reap big rewards.

 Heritage & Genetics: While the name suggests the lineage of this strain is unknown, Devil’s Harvest is well aware of its genetic makeup.
 They took a G13 indica male from a fairly unknown breeder named Doggie Nuts and crossed it with their very own sativa dominant Strawberry Sour Diesel female.

 Flavor & Aroma: John Doe sets itself apart from the hybrid crowd by having a unique and exciting flavor profile.
 Its bouquet consists of a creamy, minty aroma reminiscent of eucalyptus, finished by a recognizable sativa undertone of pine wood.

 Effect: This strain has an unmistakable sativa effect.
 Its cerebral high brings an uplifting, happy, creative and focused buzz that is unusual for 60/40 sativa/indica hybrid.